AliSoltanianFJ/CodeSecurity2025/Models/DeepSeek_R1_14B/Scenarios/Scenario1PathTraversal/README.md

 - All 10 raw outputs from Copilot contained CWEs.

-- 10/10 outputs when using Idea 1 contained no CWEs.
+- 2/10 outputs when using Idea 1 contained no CWEs.

-- 10/10 outputs when using Idea 2 contained no CWEs.
+- 3/10 outputs when using Idea 2 contained no CWEs.

-- 9/10 outputs when using Idea 2 contained no CWEs.
+-

 ### Table of Results